Who We Are

 Passing the Torch

 Mr. Mac passed away, leaving a legacy of innovation, ethical leadership, and global connectivity.
+Around this time, JSMF grew to have a full-time staff and focused on supporting global scientific research in memory of its founder.

 A Second Merger